cirisus/cirisus/README.md

 Jacy Chan, or cirisus.

-I major in Mechanics (Department of Precision Instrument, DPI), and hope to earn my PhD degree from the HKU.🫠
+I major in Mechanics (Department of Precision Instrument, DPI), and hope to earn my PhD degree from HKU...🫠

 ### I do most of my work with: